lyz-code/mkdocs-newsletter/docs/adr/00X-rss-feed-creation.md

 * *The user receives no context of the change*: The user is shown the same rss entry on creation and on update, so if you change a file often, they will see no point on the entry and skip it and in the end drop the RSS.

+Keep in mind though that the plugin supports two types of feeds, one for new content and another for updates, which can reduce the number of notifications.

 With this information in the git log we could create RSS feed entries whose: